A hand holding a speedometer with the needle pointing to the upper range, surrounded by motion lines and shield shaped debris.

 VPN speed test comparison

-VPN services aren’t all the same, even if it’s how it may appear to the untrained eye.
-In fact, a lot depends on how a provider implements their services, from the server numbers down to the bandwidth of the ports their servers use.
+Even if that’s how they may appear, VPN services aren’t all the same.
+A lot depends on how a provider implements its services, from the server numbers down to the bandwidth of the ports its servers use.

-Over the years, we have evaluated how some of the largest VPNs out there stack up against Surfshark:
+Over the years, we have evaluated how some of the largest VPNs stack up against Surfshark.
+You can check out the comparisons here:

 Get a fast VPN for your needs

-A VPN speed test will allow you to choose the best VPN service for your individual needs.
-Although it’s unrealistic to expect no speed drops, you can at least expect your VPN service to do everything to minimize them.
-(Psst!
-Surfshark is considered one of the fastest VPNs on the market).
-So rush to get the best deal from a fast VPN.
+A VPN speed test will allow you to choose the best VPN service for your needs.
+Although expecting no speed drops is unrealistic, you can at least expect your VPN service to do everything to minimize them.
+For instance, Surfshark is considered one of the fastest VPNs on the market.
+So, now that you know how to check the speeds, go get the best deal from a fast VPN.

 Treat yourself to a speedy VPN!